thanos-io/thanos/docs/contributing/community.md

 Each month we rotate the role of Community Office Shepherds among Team Members.
 This role is focused on leading the safe and friendly discussions during our [Community Office Hours](#thanos-community-office-hours).

-> NOTE: Being shepherd does not mean other team members can chill out completely. (: It's a joined effort, so ideally there are multiple team members on those meetings to make decisions if needed.
+> NOTE: Being shepherd does not mean other team members can chill out completely. (: It's a joint effort, so ideally there are multiple team members on those meetings to make decisions if needed.

 > NOTE: If for some reason you as a shepherd can't make it, find replacement or cancel the meeting.